 Maintenance should include regular monitoring, diagnostics, adjustment, and repair:

 - Spalling on the tread surface

 - Scaled wheels

-Wheels with any cracking, or with severe pitting or notching, should be taken out of service immediately.
+Industrial wheels with any cracking, severe pitting, or notching should be taken out of service immediately.
 Wheels with less severe damage can be cleaned or machined back into working order.